MauroSilvaPinto/Modelling-Wind-Turbines/README.md

 Using the Machine Learning pipeline, for each approach, I modelled several regression problems different combinations of inputs and outputs).
 Finally, I analysed and interpreted results.

+## Results, discussion, and detailed explanation about methods

+You can find a detailed explanation of all methods, along with presented results and discussion in [Report](report.pdf).
+You can also find full results in [results](results.xlsx).